Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 - One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.
 The disadvantage of using legacyEchangeDn is that no group membership information can be retrieved for Exchange mailboxes configured as IMAP or POP accounts in Outlook.
 This scenario is very rare in Exchange/Outlook enterprise environments.
 These mailboxes can still receive common and mailbox specific signatures.
 ### 1.16.2.
 Which ports are required?
-Ports 389 TCP (LDAP) and 3268 TCP (Global Catalog) are required to communicate with Active Directory domains.
+Ports 389 (LDAP) and 3268 (Global Catalog), both TCP and UDP, are required to communicate with Active Directory domains.
 The client needs the following ports to access a SMB file share on a Windows server: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11).
 The client needs port 443 to access a WebDAV share (a SharePoint document library, for example).